-Search for cause of deadly 737 Lion Air crash begins
+Search for cause of deadly Boeing 737 MAX Lion Air crash begins

 The crew was cleared to climb but apparently encountered technical problems and reached a maximum altitude of 5,375 feet with erratic vertical speed values.
 The pilot declared an emergency and elected to return to Jakarta.

-The vertical speed and altitude data ahead of the crash, made available by Flightradar24, show an unusual drop in altitude about two minutes into the flight.
+The vertical speed and altitude data before the crash, made available by Flightradar24, show an unusual drop in altitude about two minutes into the flight.

 The vertical speed then goes up and down erratically.
-According to one pilot who offers his analysis of this data on the online pilot chat forum PPRune, “the pilots appear to be struggling to maintain a steady altitude” for the remaining 10 minutes of the flight.
+According to one pilot who offered his analysis of this data on the online pilot chat forum PPRune, “the pilots appear to be struggling to maintain a steady altitude” for the remaining 10 minutes of the flight.

 In the last 20 seconds or so, the jet’s vertical speed increases sharply, then plunges, suggesting a stall and a loss of control.